studstill/joshua-game-finder/README.md

 Each listing will include:

-- Which game (or games) will be played
+- What game (or games) will be played
 - Number of players required and/or desired
-( Including how seats are left open and unclaimed)
+(Including how many seats are left open and unclaimed)
 - Estimated play time
 - Location
+- Host's Name
+- Names of participants